VoidingWarranties/Sia/doc/API.md

 | ---------------------------- | --------- |
 | [/consensus](#consensus-get) | GET       |

+For examples and detailed descriptions of request and response parameters, refer to [/doc/api/Consensus.md]

 #### /consensus [GET]

 returns information about the consensus set, such as the current block height.